NEW INFORMATION FOR 2003 – 2008

 1913 Barnard, Lincoln County, Kansas

-(iv).
-Clinton Asbury Tatum (12 December 1851 or 1852 Iowa) married on about 23-25 March 1872 at Charles City, Floyd County, Iowa to Julia Louise Baumgardner (7 July 1851 Gallia County, Ohio to 1928 Tacoma with both buried at Mountain View Memorial Park, Tacoma, Washington).
+J-4.
+Clinton Asbury Tatum (12 December 1851/52 Iowa) married on about 23-25 March 1872 at Charles City, Floyd County, Iowa to Julia Louise Baumgardner (7 July 1851 Gallia County, Ohio to 1928 Tacoma with both buried at Mountain View Memorial Park, Tacoma, Washington).
 Julia's parents were Andrew Jackson "Dick" Baumgardner and Harriet Ripley of Gallia County, Ohio.
 Information is courtesy of Ron and Paulette Tatum, e-mails of 25, 26 January, 19 February 2007 and Census records from Gary Tharp, e-mail of 27 January 2007.

 1880, 1885, 1900, 1910 Osceyedan Township, Osceola County Iowa.
 Census of 1910 and 1920 note father Landrine living with them.

-1920 town of Palacios, Precinct 3, Matagorda County, Texas and father Landrine
+1920 town of Palacios, Precinct 3, Matagorda County, Texas with father Landrine.

-Their only child was (a) Andrew Jackson Tatum (11 December 1872 Clear Lake - probably Cerro Gordo County, Iowa to 27 May 1936 Portland, Multnomah County, Oregon) married 25 March 1894 in Ocheyedan, Osceola, Iowa to Arminta "Mintie" Jane Hanna Tatum (8 June 1876 Ontario, Canada to 1 February 1961 and both buried at Mountain View Memorial Park, Tacoma, Washington).
+Their only child was (a) Andrew Jackson Tatum (11 December 1872 Clear Lake - probably Cerro Gordo County, Iowa to 27 May 1936 Portland, Multnomah County, Oregon) married 25 March 1894 in Ocheyedan, Osceola, Iowa to Arminta Jane Hanna Tatum, “Mintie” (8 June 1876 Ontario, Canada to 1 February 1961 and both buried at Mountain View Memorial Park, Tacoma, Washington).
 They lived in the following locations:

 1900 and 1910 Ocheyedan Township, Osceola County, Iowa